A global agriculture commodities company wanted to develop a system for forecasting crop yields based on weather patterns.

 A 10,000-times improvement was achieved over the existing BAU process.
 This was accomplished by increasing the speed of data acquisition – capturing and processing several billion rows every day – and optimising the algorithm.
 The cost to the client of running each forecast fell from dozens of dollars to a few cents.

 While it delivered reductions in CapEx and OpEx spend, the BJSS delivery also provided the client with an important competitive advantage.
-This Big Data solution allowed our client to generate complete reports within 30 minutes of new forecast weather data being published, enabling profitable positions to be taken against official published forecasts.
+This Big Data solution allowed our client to generate complete reports within 30 minutes of new forecast weather data being published, enabling profitable positions to be taken against officially published forecasts.